Skip to content Skip to footer navigation

 "After a month of preparing a few meals from a meal delivery service you'll have a repertoire of recipes under your belt that will give you confidence to shop and cook for yourself.
 You'll also become familiar with flavours and cuisines that you may not have tried before," she adds.

-Food box vs prepared meal delivery services: what's the difference?
+Food box vs prepared meal delivery services: What's the difference?

-There are essentially two types of meal delivery services: food box (meal kit) delivery services and prepared meal delivery services.
 To help you decide which would suit you best, we've prepared a general user guide, along with some tips and traps, for each type.

 Food box delivery services – a user guide